 Yes, all Adventures can be guided in Spanish.
 Hablo Espanol!

-Yes, a 10% discount is offered for groups of 6 Adventurers.
+Yes, a 10% discount is offered for groups of 5 or 6 Adventurers.